 Beyond its “cool” factor, 3-D printing is not only a convenient way to create objects like simple toys or beautiful furniture on the spot, but also one with great environmental implications.
 By using 3-D printers to circumvent mass production and manufacture products on demand, the technology greatly reduces material and energy waste.
-It can also keep plastic out of landfills by reusing plastic waste turned into filament.
+It can also keep plastic out of landfills by reusing plastic waste turned into filament and into one of the most ubiquitous 3-D printing materials.

 However, as long as the technology primarily uses plastic, there is still tremendous room for improvement in terms of its eco-friendly virtues.
 Enter Emerging Objects, a San Francisco-based innovative manufacturer in the field of 3-D printing, and one that takes upon itself to develop unique materials for this technology.